-On the island of Flores, Indonesia, some rice fields take unusual forms.
-In the region of Ruteng, in the west of the island, rice is cultivated in spiderweb!
+On the island of Flores, Indonesia, some rice fields take on unusual shapes.
+In the region of Ruteng, in the west of the island, rice is cultivated in a spider's web!

 Like pie pieces

 We are in the Manggarai Country, about twenty kilometers from the city of Ruteng.
 Here, tradition has it that the cultivable valleys are divided fairly equitably between the family clans, as compared to the irrigated land.

-So we "cut" the earth as we cut a pie, starting from a center that roughly corresponds to the most irrigated point.
-Each part then goes into several parcels.
+The soil is "cut" as one would cut a pie, starting from a center that corresponds roughly to the most irrigated point.
+Each slice is then divided into several plots.

 The result is incredible landscapes, where the rice fields seem to weave cobwebs.
 We give them the name of lingko.

 Panorama on the rice fields

 I do not remember the name of the village where Missir, my driver, stopped.
 All visitors who cross Flores as I did stop here.
 The place offers a spectacular panorama on the cobweb paddy fields.

-We are invited to sign a notebook that serves as a register and it is well worth to make a small "donation", as is done in traditional villages around Bajawa, which live mainly tourism.
+One is invited to sign a notebook that serves as a register and it is a good idea to make a small "donation", as is done in the traditional villages around Bajawa, which live mainly from tourism.

 After, the kids of the village lead you to the best point of view, against another small reward.
 Counting 1,000 rupees (not even 10 cents) per head of pipe ...
 As I'm nice, I agreed to take five kids for me alone.

 They climb at full speed in flip-flops on the small path surrounded by weeds, indifferent to the heat.
 I am dragging myself with slow steps behind, in the middle of the heat, dripping.
 Fortunately, the point of view is very close.

 We see the small silhouettes of peasants bustling in the rice fields below.
 Hard job.

 My little guides are impatient.
 They are waiting for their rupees.
 I take my time.

 I admire the view endlessly, I take piles and lots of photos, watching the clouds that change the light and reflections on the water of the rice fields.